charafmrah/charafmrah.github.io/README.md

 !["Portfolio website"](product.gif)

-Portfolio website built using React & TypeScript & TailwindCSS.
+This is my portfolio website.
+I built it using [Astro](https://astro.build/), a new static site generator.

-I will be adding more features to the website such as connecting it to a headless WordPress instance & adding a contact form.
+I will be adding more features to it in the future.

 ### Built With